 Lucera Castle was built in southern Italy in 1233.
 It was commissioned by Frederick II who used the structure as an imperial palace for some time.
 The original structure mostly included residential architecture.

 The castle later fell into the hands of Charles I of Anjou who used it as a military fortification.
-During Charles’ reign, the castle underwent significant expansion and many defencive structures were added to it, including a strong boundary wall.
-The castle suffered damage when a 15th century earthquake demolished portions of it.
+During Charles’ reign, the castle underwent significant expansion and many defensive structures were added to it, including a strong boundary wall.
+The castle suffered damage when a 15th-century earthquake demolished portions of it.
 As a result, only a part of the original structure of the castle stands today.